big, dumb plane. WHOLE new world.

 — A pediatric nurse who used to practice ballet.
 She’s a little dorky but has some spunk to her.
 She brings sweetness.

-— A chef who draws comics in secret.
+— A sous chef who draws comics in secret.
 She has a regal manner but still likes to get down.
-She brings stature to a room.
+She brings stature to the room.

 — An engineer and decorator of random things.
 She’s a little weird but only because she’s curious - and the most blunt.